1. IEEE Signal Processing Magazine

 10 years of news and resources for members of the IEEE Signal Processing Society

-During the last couple of months, a few new Signal Processing and Machine Learning contests were initiated.
-Some of the ongoing ones with a strong relation to Signal Processing include:
+During the last couple of months, a few new Signal Processing and Machine Learning contests were finished and new ones were initiated.
+A selection of some contests with a strong relation to Signal Processing is provided below:

 A not-for-profit organization, IEEE is the world's largest technical professional organization dedicated to advancing technology for the benefit of humanity.